 I’m always saying that we should be adventurous with food, as you never know what you might discover!
 Luckily for me, I found a guy who feels the same way 🙂

 On Monday, we had a relaxing morning full of the best breakfast we could muster, before heading back to England.
-We spent most of the weekend relaxing, but it was just the thing for two people who never seem to relax properly at home.
+We spent most of the weekend relaxing, but it was just the thing for two people who never seemed to relax properly at home.
 I can’t recommend that farm in Wales more, as any of their little cottages are just lovely!
 The perfect place to spend a long weekend, or even get engaged! 😉